acl-301d-summer-2017/lectures/lectures/03-jquery-with-events/README.md

 * jQuery Events
     * Review
+        * Attach event listeners to HTML elements
+        * Events are handled by callback functions (our event handlers)
+        * Event handling can be used to override default behavior (like link click, or form submit)
         * Vanilla JS events recap (pg.
 244)
-        * Connect the concept of events with the DOM
-        * Common browser events
-        * Events are handled by callback functions
-        * Understanding ancestry of the DOM, how to traverse to child nodes
-        * Event handling can be used to override default behavior (like link click, or form submit)
     * jQuery events
         * Examples: click, change/input, scroll
         * With jQuery, event listeners should be registered with `$.on()`